sunny7899/devops/deployment.md

 Following are the platforms in which you can deploy your code.

 now.sh/Vercel
-you can also use this website for backend and front-end deployment.
+you can also use this website for backend and front-end deployment. here you can deploy both private and public git repos.

 Github pages-
 You can easily deploy your git frontend repository using Github pages.